Lauri Markkanen: Personal life

 He is the son of Pekka and Riikka Markkanen (née Ellonen), who both were professional basketball players, and has two brothers, former professional basketball player Miikka and professional footballer Eero.
 In February 2018, Markkanen and his wife Verna Aho had a son together.
 In October 2020, their second child was born.
+In late-November 2024, Markkanen revealed in social media that their third child was born.